Producer / Composer / Engineer

 Highlights of his career include working with the following artists and organisations:

-Anthony Cormican, Brandy Norwood (USA), Beyond Coda, Buena Vista Social Club, Bolinda Publishing, Budweiser (USA), Chong Lim, Chris Reeve (Filter), Cycle~440, Coin Banks, Dan Burke, Declan Florez, DJ Kronic, Gary Pinto, Graham Wood, Green Day (USA), Helen Shanahan, Justin Bieber (USA), Johnny Ruffo (as musician), John Waters, Kat Wilson, Laura Bernay, Lil Jon (USA), 2 Chainz (USA), Luke August, Macklemore (USA), Matt Gresham, Make Way for Man, Michael Tan, Marksman Lloyd, Marty Baller (USA), Natasha Pinto, Noel Nannup, Oumi Kapila (Filter), Rachael Beck, Rebecca Breeds, Simon Gleeson (Les Miserables), Tania Martin, The Merindas, The Naked and Famous (USA), Troye Sivan, University of Western Australia, Variety WA, Wayne Barker, Xylo Aria, Yalla Yalla and more…
+Brandy Norwood (USA), Buena Vista Social Club, Bolinda Publishing, Budweiser (USA), Chong Lim, Chris Reeve (Filter), Cycle~440, Coin Banks, Dizzee Rascal (UK), DJ Kronic, Gary Pinto, Graham Wood, Green Day (USA), Helen Shanahan, Justin Bieber (USA), Johnny Ruffo (as musician), John Waters, Kat Wilson, Laura Bernay, Lil Jon (USA), 2 Chainz (USA), Luke August, Macklemore (USA), Matt Gresham, Make Way for Man, Michael Tan, Marksman Lloyd, Marty Baller (USA), Natasha Pinto, Nico & Vinz (Norway), Noel Nannup, Oumi Kapila (Filter, Billy Ray Cyrus), Rachael Beck, Rebecca Breeds, Simon Gleeson (Les Miserables), Six 60 (New Zealand), The Merindas, The Naked and Famous (USA), Troye Sivan, University of Western Australia, Variety WA, Wayne Barker, Xylo Aria, Yalla Yalla and more…

 Charlie’s film sound credits include short film Library of Love and feature film 3 Summers (directed by Ben Elton).